 Volunteering in the South-Pacific Islands is an incredibly generous offer of your time and income.
-In general a return plane trip from Sydney or Auckland is not cheap costing around $1,600.
-Accommodation is generally not provided by the hospital, so will also needed to be organised by volunteers.
+In general a return plane trip from Sydney or Auckland is not cheap costing around $1,600 to the Solomon Islands or Kiribati.
+PNG, Vanuatu and Fiji are significantly cheaper destinations to visit.
+Accommodation is generally not provided by the hospital, so will also need to be organised by volunteers.
 DAISI is a registered tax-duductible charity, and expenses relating to humanitarian work may be tax exempt, so keep your receipts.
 DAISI volunteers are exempt from having to pay medical and nursing registration fees.
 Medical students do not require registration, but must have a qualified doctor to agree to supervise them.

 Do I need a reference check?

 It is imperative that DAISI screen suitable candidates.
-In addition to a Working With Children and Police Criminal Records check all doctors wanting to volunteer with DAISI must supply the name and mobile number of three referees with all referees being doctors in the same specialty as you, all of whom you have worked with in the last 12 months.
+In addition to a Working With Children Check and AFP National Police Check all doctors wanting to volunteer with DAISI must supply the name and mobile number of three referees with all referees being doctors or health professionals in the same specialty as you, all of whom you have worked with in the last 12 months.
 For those in public hospital appointments a reference from the Department Head is required.
 This is a confidential process with unsuccessful candidates with poor reference checks advised of the decision but (for privacy reasons of the referees) the details of the reference check will not be divulged).
 DAISI apologies in advance for any offence this process may cause applicants.

 How do I book my flights and accommodation?